The Power of Sleep: Why We Need it and How to Get it

 - Nicotine and alcohol are stimulants that can prevent us from feeling tired and sleeping.
 Keep this in mind as you assess your sleep hygiene.

 Sleep is imperative to our physical and mental health.
 We need proper sleep to feel refreshed to take on the day.
 If you find yourself struggling with sleep, Togetherall has courses and resources to help you better understand your relationship with sleep so you can feel better and handle everything life throws your way.

 Togetherall offers a safe and anonymous community where people can connect to share their experiences and get (or give) the support they need.
-Access to the Togetherall platform is free and members of the community are kept safe by mental health professionals 24/7.

 To read more health and wellbeing articles, head to our Support Articles page.